 This post is a travel guide to Aksu Zhabagly National Park for independent budget travellers.

 Aksu Zhabagly is where the steppes end and the mountains begin.
 Hiking trails, waterfalls and canyons make this a great place to visit in Southern Kazakhstan.
 In spring it is famous for its wild tulips that bloom in late april and may.
-Not many people know that tulips actually come from Kazakhstan.

 For independent travellers, Aksu Zhabagly is not an easy destination.
 Even though it is easy to get to, activities into the park are not the cheapest.
 A guide is mandatory as per national park rules.
 Furthermore, going on a jeep safari into the Aksu canyon is a lot of money when you can not share the costs with other people.